lmcrean/Crocodile-Kingdom/README.md

   </details>

 <br>

-The Developer then tested a walkthrough project of a memory game, using event listeners, functions, loops, arrays, objects, and DOM manipulation.
+The Developer then tested a [walkthrough project of a memory game](https://github.com/code-sketch/memory-game), using event listeners, functions, loops, arrays, objects, and DOM manipulation.

 [↑ Back to top](#Portfolio-Project-2-with-Javascript)

-### 2.1.3.
+### 2.1.2.
 Initial Product Research
 This project had the intentional advantage of plenty existing resources of high relevance.

 The following resources and repositories were researched.